jayshoo/nodecg-howto/index.md

 info: [nodecg/lib/server] NodeCG running on http://localhost:9090
 ```

-Go to <http://localhost:9090> and give yourself a little pat on the back.
+Go to <http://localhost:9090> and be proud.
-A successful fresh installation looks like this:
+Your brand new NodeCG looks like this:

 ![Success!](assets/screencapture-localhost-9090-dashboard-2018-07-31-02_04_44.png)

-Let's stop NodeCG.
+Let's stop NodeCG now.
-Go back to the console and press `Ctrl+C` a few times.
+Go to the console and press `Ctrl+C` a few times.
 This kills the NodeCG.